Motion-Informatics/Student-Backend-Task-PDT/README.md

    Choose and document your codes as you see fit, ensuring each scenario is clearly represented.

    4. **Use Git Integration:**
-   Create a branch with your ID number.
+   Create a branch with your ID number.<br>
-   Make meaningful commits and push your changes regularly.
+   Make meaningful commits.<br>
-   Use clear, descriptive commit messages and maintain a clean commit history.
-   Good version control practices are a plus!
+   Use clear, descriptive commit messages and maintain a clean commit history. <br> Good version control practices are a plus!<br>
-   Push access will be enabled for a 30-minute window at the final date of the task.
+   Push access will be enabled for a 30-minute window at the final date of the task.<br>

 ---